Information for 2026 applicants

 (e) Can I get course credit for participating?

-LLB and JD students at the Australian National University and the University of Sydney routinely receive course credit for membership of Team Australia as electives.
-At the ANU these are LAWS4266 International Arbitration and Negotiation Moot Competition in Japan or an advanced Japanese language course.
-At USyd they include LAWS 3489 or 5360 International Moot and LAWS 5189 Independent Research Project.
+LLB and JD students at the Australian National University and the University of Sydney routinely receive course credit for membership of Team Australia (as LAWS4266 and LAWS3489/5360 respectively).
 Other institutions may award credit in similar or other ways: it is the responsibility of individual applicants to investigate this if they wish to receive institutional credit for their participation in Team Australia.
-If you are successful in your application, we will liaise with academic and professional staff at your university to help you make the necessary arrangements.
-Please note in the body of your application your proposed basis for receiving course credit.
-Note that eligibility for New Colombo Plan travel/accommodation funding is contingent on enrolment in a credit-bearing elective at your home institution.
+If you are successful in your application, we can liaise with academic and professional staff at your university to help you make the necessary arrangements.
+Please note in the body of your application your proposed basis for receiving course credit at your institution.

 (f) Is there financial support available?

-Most years (including 2025) participating students are supported by New Colombo Plan funds which substantially cover the costs of travel and accommodation in Tokyo.
-Students are responsible for meeting other costs (such as food, city travel and incidentals while on the ground in Tokyo, and domestic travel within Australia as occasionally necessary for team preparation).
-Many institutions offer additional discretionary financial support for participating students to allay these incidental costs, and we routinely liaise with universities in support of such applications.
+Students are responsible for meeting the costs of participation (return airfare and accommodation, food, city travel and incidentals on the ground in Japan, and occasional domestic travel within Australia as necessary for team preparation).
+Many academic institutions offer internal financial support for participating students and we routinely liaise with universities in support of such applications.

 Time commitment: planning your study in Semester 2

 Participation in Team Australia is intensive and demanding: far more so than participation in most other competitions you are likely to have experienced.
-It is not readily compatible with a demanding part-time job: we estimate it to represent more than 30% of a full-time study load.
+It is not readily compatible with a demanding part-time job: we estimate it to represent approximately 150% of a regular elective’s workload.

 Accepting an offer to join Team Australia means promising to prioritise preparation over other engagements such as internships and summer jobs.
 You will need to make time for:

-• At least weekly or bi-weekly oral practice sessions through July-October before the competition (with adjustments for assessment requirements at team members’ home universities); and
+At least weekly or bi-weekly oral practice sessions through August-November before the competition (with adjustments for assessment requirements at team members’ home universities); and

 Contact for applications and other questions: